2009 LSU Tigers baseball team: #5 Virginia

 LSU opened up College World Series play in game 2 on Day 1.
 LSU squared off against the Virginia Cavaliers.
 A game that matched LSU head coach Paul Mainieri against one of his former assistants Brian O'Connor.
-Virginia earned a birth in the 2009 College World Series by winning the Fullerton Regional and defeating Ole Miss in the Oxford Super Regional.
+Virginia earned a berth in the 2009 College World Series by winning the Fullerton Regional and defeating Ole Miss in the Oxford Super Regional.

 Sophomore RHP Anthony Ranaudo opened the game with a 1–2–3 first inning.
 In the bottom of the first, after getting the first two batters out, Virginia's Danny Hutzen gave up a double to Blake Dean.
 Micah Gibbs followed Dean's double with an RBI single to give LSU an early 1–0 lead.
 After both teams failed to score in the second, the Cavaliers were able to take advantage of a couple sacrifices to tie the game at 1.
 LSU quickly answered in the bottom half of the third scoring 2 runs off 4 hits to regain the lead 3–1.
 Virginia added a single run in the 4th to close the gap to a run, and took their first ever lead in the CWS in the top of the fifth scoring 2 runs on 4 hits to lead 4–3.
 Once again though, LSU answered the call.
 Junior first baseman Sean Ochinko hit a 3-run home run over the left field wall to give LSU a 6–4 lead, a lead they would not give up.

 The Cavaliers would cut the lead to 6–5 in the 7th inning, but LSU scored 3 more runs in the 8th to extend the lead to 9–6 which would prove to be the final score.
 The two teams combined for 28 hits.
 The win moved LSU into the winner's bracket, where they would square off against SEC rival Arkansas in the second round.
 The Cavaliers next faced Cal.
 St. Fullerton in an elimination game.